brainboxdotcc/DPP/docpages/example_programs/interactions_and_components/slashcommands/slashcommands.md

 \page slashcommands Using Slash Commands and Interactions

-Slash commands and interactions are a newer feature of Discord which allow bot's commands to be registered centrally within the system and for users to easily explore and get help with available commands through the client itself.
+Slash commands and interactions are a newer feature of Discord which allow a bot's commands to be registered centrally within the system and for users to easily explore and get help with available commands through the client itself.

 To add a slash command you should use the dpp::cluster::global_command_create method for global commands (available to all guilds) or dpp::cluster::guild_command_create to create a local command (available only to one guild).
 If you want to add many commands, it is advised to use the dpp::cluster::global_bulk_command_create method for global commands or the dpp::cluster::guild_bulk_command_create method for local commands.